ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-Figure~\ref{fig:lcresidual_x1var} shows the SALT2 lightcurve residuals for fast ($x_1\in[-2.2,-0.]$) and slow-declining SNe~Ia ($x_1\in[+0,+1]$), separately (bins selected to sample the two stretch modes, see e.g.,\citealt{nicolas2021}).
-The lightcurve residuals appear globally flat, suggesting that the stretch template correction ($M_1(\phi,\lambda)$) seems to quantitatively well describe the data.
-This is particularly true for the high-stretch mode, the most populated.
-For these supernovae, the sole significant deviation is in the $i$-band and is consistent with the effect already discussed in Sect.~\ref{sec:lcres} and visible in Fig.~\ref{fig:lcresidual_main} and in Fig.~\ref{fig:lcexample}: i.e. the SALT2 template is smoother than the data.
-Low-stretch mode SNe~Ia, however, show some significant deviations in the $r$-band.
-The phase range near the second-peak ($\phi \sim +25$~d) is particularly affected suggesting that the $M_1(\phi,\lambda)$ structure itself would benefit for a retraining, and not just the SALT2 regularization terms.
+Figure~\ref{fig:lcresidual_x1var} separately shows the SALT2 light-curve residuals for fast ($x_1\in[-2.2,-0.8]$) and slowly declining SNe~Ia ($x_1\in[+0,+1]$) (bins selected to sample the two stretch modes; see, e.g., \citealt{nicolas2021}).
+The light-curve residuals appear to be globally flat, suggesting that the stretch template correction ($M_1(\phi,\lambda)$) describes the data quantitatively well.
+This is particularly true for the high-stretch mode, which is the most populated mode.
+For these SNe, the sole significant deviation is in the $i$ band and is consistent with the effect we discussed in Sect.~\ref{sec:lcres} and showed in Fig.~\ref{fig:lcresidual_main} and in Fig.~\ref{fig:lcexample}: This means that the SALT2 template is smoother than the data.
+Low-stretch mode SNe~Ia, however, show some significant deviations in the $r$ band.
+The phase range near the second peak ($\phi \sim +25$~d) is particularly affected, suggesting that the $M_1(\phi,\lambda)$ structure itself would benefit from a retraining, and not just the SALT2 regularization terms.
 At maximum light, deviations are likely collateral issues caused by the late phase issue.
-The $g$ and $i$-bands are nonetheless correctly modelled, suggesting that this $r$-band issue does not significantly affect the overall fit.
-Overall, with the current SALT2 template, high-stretch mode SNe~Ia are better modelled than low-stretch ones.
-This issue is likely due to the linear construction of the SALT model; non-linear models such as ParSNIP \citep{boone2021c} and SNooPy \citep{burns2011} are inherently more capable of simultaneously modeling both the extremes and the middle of the stretch distribution than SALT.
-Resolving the issue will require adding some degree of non-linearity to the model, or overcompensating with additional linear parameters.
+The $g$ and $i$ bands are nonetheless correctly modeled, which suggests that this $r$-band issue does not significantly affect the overall fit.
+With the current SALT2 template, high-stretch mode SNe~Ia are better modeled than low-stretch ones overall.
+This issue is likely due to the linear construction of the SALT model.
+Nonlinear models such as ParSNIP \citep{boone2021c} and SNooPy \citep{burns2011} are inherently more capable of simultaneously modeling both the extremes and the middle of the stretch distribution than SALT.
+Resolving the issue will require adding some degree of nonlinearity to the model or overcompensating with additional linear parameters.

-Finally, the strong bump visible at low-stretch in the $g$-band is a consequence of the negative-flux modeling in SALT2 that has already been discussed in Sect.~\ref{sec:lcres} and is not connected to the SN~Ia physics.
+Finally, the strong bump that is visible at low stretch in the $g$ band is a consequence of the poor modeling in SALT2 that we discussed in Sect.~\ref{sec:lcres}.
+It is not connected to the SN~Ia physics.
+It causes a dip in the residuals at high stretch because of nonphysical negative fluxes in the model and the opposite at low stretch.